Indy Scream Park gearing up for 14th season

 “We’ll find another position for them that does suit their personality,” Harmeson said.
 “It might be food, it might be other positions in the haunt that don’t interact with a guest.
 Maybe they’re running one of the ‘actor-matronics,’ they’re behind the scenes pushing out the big scary device.
 They don’t interact or act with customers.”

-Indy Scream Park will continue hiring folks for all positions throughout the season.
+Indy Scream Park will continue hiring people for all positions throughout the season.